(revised Jan. 2019)

 My conclusion is that there are mostly disadvantages with not feeding treats, and mostly advantages with doing so.

 So, to summarize: if you’re using small amounts of a fluid treat to reduce fear in the veterinary clinic, there is no reason to assume that there is an increased risk of Aspiration Pneumonia (AP) if the animal needs to be sedated.
 Potentially, the opposite is true: if you don’t address fear, there might be an increased risk of AP.

 … I realize this line of reasoning is hypothetical, at this point.
-No-one has examined effects of counterconditioning using treats on the risk of AP.
+No-one has examined effects of counterconditioning using treats on the risk of Aspiration Pneumonia – AP.
 What are your thoughts?
 Leave a comment below!

-I teach about behaviour management – if you’re interested in learning more, sign up to get info about blog posts, free webinars and courses:
+I teach about behaviour management – if you’re interested in learning more, sign up to get info about future blog posts, free webinars, silly experiments and online courses: